jbisetto/train-station-game/README.md

 This project is provided as-is with no warranty.
 Feel free to modify and use for educational purposes.

 Enjoy your train adventure!

+## NPCs and Characters

+### Hachiko (Your Dog Companion)
+- Named after the famous loyal Japanese Akita dog
+- Acts as your personal Japanese language instructor
+- Follows you around the station providing guidance
+- Can translate phrases and explain Japanese customs
+- Interact with Hachiko by pressing the **J key** when nearby

+### Station Staff
+- **Suzuki (Information Booth Attendant)**: Provides details about trains and station layout
+- **Sato (Ticket Booth Attendant)**: Sells tickets and explains fare options
+- **Platform Attendants**:
+  - **Tanaka**: Station Platform Attendant 1 (E key)
+  - **Nakamura**: Station Platform Attendant 2 (R key)
+  - **Yamada**: Station Platform Attendant 3 (T key)

+Each NPC speaks both English and Japanese, allowing you to practice your language skills in different contexts.